Skip to Main Content Page Header

 Whether a study focuses mainly on your specific intervention

-Whether a study took place in a certain country or a hospital context
+Whether a study took place in a particular country or a hospital context

 This list is not exhaustive, and there are many other inclusion criteria you may wish to use.
-I think it's important that they are stated clearly in the Methods section of your protocol and systematic review and that all co-authors understand them.
+I think it's essential to be stated clearly in the Methods section of your protocol and systematic review, and that all co-authors understand them.

 Generally, articles are screened against these criteria independently by at least two authors.
 Initially, you should screen the titles and abstracts, which will leave you with three groups of articles: include (those that meet all inclusion criteria), exclude (those that do not meet at least one of the inclusion criteria), and doubt (those for which it is unclear from their title and abstract if they meet all inclusion criteria).
 Once you have screened the titles and abstracts in this way, the full text for each article in the Doubt group should be obtained, and the same procedure should be applied.
 Therefore, at the end of the screening process, you will be left with two articles: include and exclude.